fahr-khadija/phd/README.md

 Testbench is a setup that one uses to apply a set of stimuli (test-case vector) to check the functional working of the design file.
 The simulator is loaded with the design and its respective testbench file after which it looks for changes in the input signals and depending on the change, the output is evaluated.
 These changes in input and corresponding output values are dumped in a special format file called "value change dump" (.vcd) file.
 This file can be pictorially represented in waveforms using a waveform tool like gtkwave.

-### 1-Setup the lab instance with libraries and verilog files
+### Setup the lab instance with libraries and verilog files

 We start by cloning 2 separate repositories namely [vsdflow] and [sky130RTLDesignAndSynthesisWorkshop]